meetguogengli/Visual-Transit-Simulator-iteration-2/TEAM_PE.md

 #### Additional Expectations and Responsabilities
 **Step 2: Please, describe here (using as much text as you need) additional expections and responsabilities for this project iteration**.
+1. We would use facebook and other social network and PIAZZA platform to communicate and plan our schedule.
+We also created our chat group in Groupme.
+The expected time for response in within 30 minutes.
+2. Always notify the rest of group before and after we want to make changes to the main branch.
+3. Weekly meeting on zoom is required and at least one of us should attend the lab section in case we have some questions.
+4. ALways reach out to TAs and the instructor when we can't solve the problem.
+For normal problems, we should put them up in our chat gruop.

 ## Team Member Names
 **Step 3: Please enter your name.
 Each one of the team members should add the name through a different commit.
 For example, student A adds their name and commits, then student B adds their name and commits.**
+Xinyue Yu